Honorinenn/Code-Quiz/README.md

 ## Usage
 When the user clicks onth start button, the timer starts and he is presented with a question.
 After answering a question, he is presented with another question.
 For any question answered incorrectly, time is subtracted from the clock.
+After all the questions are answered or the time reaches 0, the game is over and the user can save his initials and score.

 <img width="953" alt="code quiz1" src="https://user-images.githubusercontent.com/87605893/156624943-063b6974-3a83-4c1c-8e3c-afe3e3c03bd1.png">
 <img width="917" alt="code quiz2" src="https://user-images.githubusercontent.com/87605893/156624949-e6bab78e-0545-41f3-9d87-69e2da6122bf.png">